avhoang/CalendarAlarm/README.md

 # CalendarAlarm
-Alarm app with ability to choose specific future date for the alarm
+Alarm app with ability to choose specific future date for the alarm, using Android Studio.